PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 OpenReplay is primarily for developers, especially due to its focus on error tracking and bug fixing.

 #### Strengths
-- Privacy friendly
+- Privacy-friendly
 - Error tracking and bug fixing features
 - Performance tracking

 #### Open source license and monetization
 OpenReplay is available under the ELv2 license.
 An Enterprise version adds additional reporting features and dedicated support, but there's no public pricing.
-There's also a cloud version with prices based on sessions.
+There's also a cloud version with pricing based on sessions.

 ### Plausible Analytics
 ![Plausible Analytics - open source analytics tools](../images/blog/open-source-analytics-tools/plausible-screenshot.png)